stephenxs/SONiC/doc/qos/new-headroom-calculation.md

 - egress_lossy_profile
 - q_lossy_profile

-The initialization of the above entries is the same as that of ASIC_TABLE.
+The initialization of the above entries is the same as that of `ASIC_TABLE`.

 Besides the above entries, there are the following ones which will generated on-the-fly:

 1. Headroom override entries for lossless traffic, which will be configured by user.
 2. Entries for ingress loessless traffic with specific cable length and speed.
-They will be referenced by `BUFFER_PG` table and created when `speed`, `cable length` updated.
+They will be referenced by `BUFFER_PG` table and created when `speed`, `cable length` updated and no such entry according to the `speed` and `cable length` is in the table.

 ***Example***